Everything to Know Before Visiting the Ho’omaluhia Botanical Garden in Oahu

+The Hoomaluhia Botanical Garden is one of Oahu’s most treasured places.
 Have you ever seen the lush jungles of Jurassic Park plastered all over Instagram and wondered where that place is?
-Well, my friends, it’s the Ho’omaluhia Botanical Garden in Oahu, Hawaii.
-And I’m here to give you all the tips + tricks for visiting!
+Well, my friends, it’s the Hoomaluhia Botanical Garden in Oahu.
+Over 200 acres of beautiful botanical gardens are set against the stunning Koolau Mountain Range.
+It recently celebrated its 40th anniversary in 2022 and is and I’m here to spill everything you need to know before visiting.

-First off, the actual place that Jurassic Park was filmed in is the Kualoa Ranch which is also in Oahu, but THIS place – the Ho’omaluhia Botanical Garden – is one of the most beautiful places in Hawaii.
-It’s approximately 20 minutes from Honolulu and the drive is breathtaking.
+First off, the actual place that Jurassic Park was filmed in is the Kualoa Ranch which is also in Oahu, but this place – the Ho’omaluhia Botanical Garden – is one of the most beautiful places in Hawaii.
+It’s approximately 20 minutes from Honolulu and even the drive to get there is breathtaking.
 From the second you drive in those gates, you are transported to another world.

-The Ho’omaluhia Botanical Garden is 400 acres of absolute lushness with flowers represented from the Philippines, Hawaii, Africa, Sri Lanka, India, Polynesia, Melanesia, and Malaysia.
-The Koolau Mountain Range is what gives this place the breath-taking dramatic views and will leave you speechless.
+The Ho’omaluhia Botanical Garden is 200 acres of absolute lushness with flowers represented from the Philippines, Hawaii, Africa, Sri Lanka, India, Polynesia, Melanesia, and Malaysia.
+The Koolau Mountain Range is what gives this place breathtaking dramatic views and will leave you speechless.

-- They have walking tours on Saturday at 10am and Sundays at 1pm.
+- They have walking tours on Saturdays at 10 am and Sundays at 1 pm.

 - You are not allowed to take photos in front of the infamous entrance (pictured above, we got the shot as we were driving through in a convertible).
 There is always a security guard and they will stop you the second you walk past those gates.